Ebazhanov/linkedin-skill-assessments-quizzes/c-(programming-language)/c-quiz.md

 - [x] during the declaration of the variable
 - [ ] during the definition of the variable

 #### Q20.
-By default c uses the call by value method to pass arguments to functions.
+C uses the call by value method to pass arguments to functions.
 How can you invoke the call by reference method?

 - [x] by using pointers
 - [ ] by declaring functions separately from defining them